kirankankipati/linux-kernel-proc-interface-create-and-read-proc-file/README.md

 Disclaimer: Of course if you just download and try this source on to any modern Linux distro comes with respective kernel, it may not work.
 Since as I always say in my videos, Linux Kernel is every evolving constantly changing source-code.
 Its nothing like user-space programming.
 So this example source which I wrote and discussed in the video is compatible for that version of the kernel.
 So kindly refer my article (link below) for further instructions, porting guidelines, and so on.

-For more details kindly refer: my Website article - The Linux Channel - https://thelinuxchannel.org/2023/10/linux-kernel-proc-interface-create-and-read-proc-file/ proc_example.c - discussed in my YouTube video - https://youtu.be/1gjW5krYpEU
+For more details kindly refer: my Website article - The Linux Channel - https://thelinuxchannel.org/2023/10/linux-kernel-proc-interface-create-and-read-proc-file/

+For all articles related to Linux Kernel /proc interface - https://thelinuxchannel.org/category/linux-kernel-programming/linux-kernel-proc-interface/

+proc_example.c - discussed in my YouTube video - https://youtu.be/1gjW5krYpEU

 proc_example_updated_03-Mar-2021.c - discussed in my YouTube video - https://youtu.be/Cx3TN0iFdd0

 proc_example_updated_28-Apr-2022.c - discussed in my YouTube video - https://youtu.be/E2LtuEUNvbU

 I also conduct sessions/classes on Systems and Network Software Programming, Linux Kernel Programming and Architecture.
 Kindly follow the link below: https://thelinuxchannel.org/courses/